 “Most importantly, find a good senior mentor in the industry and ask questions – there is no such thing as a stupid question, and a good mentor can really help shape your career and your future.”

-The 2019 Tasmanian Engineer of the Year Awards will be announced in August.
+The 2019 Tasmanian Engineer of the Year Awards will be announced later in August.

 Image: 2018 Tasmanian Professional Engineer of the Year Donald Vaughan and Eddie Jager TFIEAust CEngT EngExec NER, Chair of Southern Tasmania Regional Group, speaking at the inaugural Southern Regional Group breakfast on 3 July 2019 about global careers in engineering